-Can an importer use different customs representatives for the customs declaration and the CBAM reporting?
+88. Can an importer use different customs representatives for the customs declaration and the CBAM reporting?

-- As regards the reporting requirements applicable during the transitional period, the CBAM Regulation (Article 5) foresees the possibility for importers of CBAM goods to appoint direct or indirect customs representatives within the meaning of Article 18 of the Union Customs Code (see to that effect Regulation No 952/2013): - in the case of direct representation, the EU-established importer would be subject to the CBAM obligations while the direct customs representative keeps the status of customs declarant. - if an EU-established importer appoints an indirect customs representative, and the latter so agrees, the reporting obligations shall apply to such indirect customs representative. - where the importer is not established in a EU Member State, the reporting obligations shall apply to the indirect customs representative in any case. - For an importer established in an EU Member State, it would thus be possible to use distinct customs representatives for the customs declaration and the CBAM reporting - for instance if a direct customs representative carries out the customs declaration while an indirect customs representative is appointed to carry out the CBAM reporting.
-In such cases, the direct representative should mention the indirect customs representative in the customs declaration.
-Note however, that there is no possibility during the transitional period It is not possible for an importer to have several indirect customs representatives for CBAM goods covered by the same customs declaration.
+As regards the reporting requirements applicable during the transitional period, the CBAM Regulation (Article 5) foresees the possibility for importers of CBAM goods to appoint direct or indirect customs representatives within the meaning of Article 18 of the Union Customs Code (see to that effect Regulation No 952/2013):

-• For an importer established outside the EU, the indirect customs representative will be responsible for both the customs declaration and the CBAM declaration.
+- in the case of direct representation, the EU-established importer would be subject to the CBAM obligations while the direct customs representative keeps the status of customs declarant. - o if an EU-established importer appoints an indirect customs representative, and the latter so agrees, the reporting obligations shall apply to such indirect customs representative. - o where the importer is not established in a EU Member State, the reporting obligations shall apply to the indirect customs representative in any case. - There is no possibility during the transitional period for an importer to have several indirect customs representatives for CBAM goods covered by the same customs declaration. - For an importer established in an EU Member State, it would be possible to use a direct customs representative to carry out customs obligations, and to hire a service provider to enter CBAM reporting data in the CBAM Transitional Registry.
+For this purpose, the importer would delegate access to the Transitional Registry to this service provider, who would fill in the CBAM report in the name and on behalf of the importer.
+The delegation in such cases follows the delegation model "Employer Employee", where "Employer" is either the importer or an indirect customs representative and "Employee" is the service provider.
+Note that in this case both the importer-employer (EO) and the provider-employee (EMPL) users will need to be configured by the Member States in UUM&DS and the importer will be responsible to delegate (via UUM&DS) the CBAM Declarant access to the Service Provider (when the Service Provider connects to the CBAM Registry as employee he is using the EORI of the importer that has delegated the access).
+However, the importer would remain the reporting declarant and therefore legally liable for CBAM obligations. - For an importer established outside the EU, the indirect customs representative will be responsible for both the customs declaration and the CBAM declaration.

-What happens if an indirect customs representative does not agree to carry out CBAM reporting obligations?
+89. What happens if an indirect customs representative does not agree to carry out CBAM reporting obligations?

 - This is only possible in cases where the importer is established within the EU.
-Where on the contrary the importer is not established in the EU, the indirect customs representative has to fulfil the CBAM reporting obligations. - Art 8.3 of the Implementing Regulation provides that in cases where indirect customs representatives do not agree to carry out CBAM reporting obligations, they shall notify the importer of the obligation to carry out the reporting. - If no such notification is given to the importer, the indirect customs representative remains liable for the reporting obligations.
+Where on the contrary the importer is not established in the EU, the indirect customs representative has to fulfil the CBAM reporting obligations. - Art 8.3 of the Implementing Regulation provides that in cases where indirect customs representatives do not agree to carry out CBAM reporting obligations, they shall notify the importer of the obligation to carry out the reporting.
+Otherwise, the indirect customs representative remains liable for the CBAM reporting obligations. - To facilitate CBAM implementation, the text in the box below is an indicative and nonbiding template that indirect customs representatives may use as a basis to inform importers of their decision to not carry out the abovementioned reporting obligations for CBAM purposes.